dikortis/LetsTalkETC/Episodes/Episode_5.md

-arguments for you know biased reasons I think it's out of self-interest because this holds etherium forked tokens it just goes back to that earlier example of the
+arguments for you know biased reasons I think it's out of self-interest because this holds ethereum forked tokens it just goes back to that earlier example of the
 New York Times having this wildly wrong widget on their page we need to be more